 Please feel free to reach out on the network, on LinkedIn, or by email.
 I'm always happy to meet new people and chat.

 Hi!
-I'm Corey, a Final Year Digital Media student at the University of Leeds, expected to graduate in July 2024.
+I'm Corey, a final-year Digital Media student at the University of Leeds.
+I am graduating with a First-Class degree in BA (Hons) Digital Media (International).
 I recently returned from my Year Abroad at the University of Rochester, where I spent the year discovering a passion for Graphic Design, furthering my interest within Media and understanding how design can be used to change the world for good.
 As part of my Laidlaw Research and Leadership Scholarship, I co-authored a paper discussing the benefits of Transnational Education and Higher Education Institutions globally, in a paper titled "A Global Capstone Experience: Developing and Promoting Cultural Awareness and Educational Opportunities", I also participated in Leadership Development Training and spent Summer 2022 in Viti Levu, Fiji, as part of my Leadership-in-Action project, where I collectively constructed a Community Health Clinic and Facilitated the delivery of Youth Empowerment Workshops.
-I am actively looking for internships in Graphic Design, both in the United States and the United Kingdom, with the final aim to work in the Non-Profit and Advocacy moments by using Graphic Design to change the world for Good.

 I am currently a fifth year student studying for an MMath Mathematics at the University of St Andrews.
 During the summer of 2021, I undertook a research project into Algebraic Constraint Geometry and Graph Rigidity.
 In the summer of 2022, I undertook a Leadership in Action Project in Fiji with Think Pacific.